Regulators Worldwide Recalled Children's Craft Sand for Asbestos. The US Acted Late.

 Italy, the Netherlands, Luxembourg, and Gibraltar notifications are corroborated by the International Ban Asbestos Secretariat PDF compilation, pending a second-pass primary retrieval.

-The UK Office for Product Safety and Standards database publishes per-SKU recall records and returned 42 asbestos-tagged results to our keyword search on 12 May 2026.
-38 of them belong to the 2026 craft-sand wave that began on 27 January 2026 with the Hobbycraft Giant Box of Craft notice.
-The remaining four are unrelated: a 2022 cosmetic, a 2023 stainless beehive smoker, a 2024 radio-controlled vehicle, and one decorative-sand notice that fits the wave.
+The UK Office for Product Safety and Standards database publishes per-SKU recall records.
+An asbestos keyword search of the database returned 42 asbestos-tagged results on 12 May 2026.
+37 of them belong to the 2026 craft-sand wave that began on 27 January 2026 with the Hobbycraft Giant Box of Craft notice.

 The Australian Competition and Consumer Commission’s Product Safety Australia recall pages, the New Zealand Ministry of Business, Innovation and Employment notices, and Health Canada’s recalls portal were each retrieved directly.